JennShiels/bandwebsite/README.md

 ### How does it work

 This website uses **HTML5** , **CSS** and **JScript**.
 The site is styled with **Bootstrap**.
-The quiz has been created using **Javascript** and modal for enlarging images is displayed using some **JQuery** code. **Bower** has been used to manage package dependencies for deployment of site on github pages.
-The site can be viewed [HERE](https://futoisaru.github.io/hippo/)

 ## Features

 ### Existing Features
-- Eye catching front page
+- Band logo on each page fro continuity
-  - Sliding picture box
+  - Sliding picture box on events page
 - Information page.
-  - Sidebar to navigate to different parts of the information
+  - Topbar to navigate to different pages in the website
-- Media page with plenty of pictures and a video
+- Music page with videos
-- Links page to other sites with information about Hippopotami
+- Links in footer to other media social sites with information about The Dropouts
-- Quiz page for viewers to test their knowledge
-    - Form for viewers to input their answers or check the correct box
+- Subcription link to their Youtube account
-    - Submit button so viewers can see how they scored on the quiz
+- Facebook link

 ### Features Left to Implement
-- None
+- Pinterest, Twitter accounts to be set up

 ## Tech Used

 ### Some the tech used includes:
 - **HTML**, **CSS** and **Javascript**
   - Base languages used to create website
 - [AngularJS](https://angularjs.org/)